Camaltra/Camaltra/README.md

 💼 Data & Back-End Engineer at Napta
 ### Technical Area of interest
 💻 Computer Vision
-🔭 Astrophysics -- Spacial discovery (Want to bring AI to this)
+🔭 Astrophysics -- Space discovery (Want to bring AI to this)
 🤖 Data engineering and MLops
 ### Non Technical Area of interest
 📖 Meta Learning